tomnekt/TomGames/tomgames.md

-hey this is the source code of tomgames app! ask me in the comments!
+hey, this is the source code of tomgames app! ask me in the comments!